BroadcomMFD/broadcom-product-scripts/endevor/Package-Shipping-Model-and-Script-Examples/README.md

 ### Preparing an Override library for your Shipping software members

 By default, Endevor builds package shipping JCL from members of the CSIQOPTN and CSIQSENU libraries.
 You do not need to place your modified objects into these libraries.
 Instead, you can create one or more "Override" libraries, and place your modified members into them.
 Ideally, these libraries are managed in your admin area of Endevor.
 Within **C1BMXJOB.skl**, name your Override libraries.
 See the topic on the Override library in [Package Shipping Demystified](https://community.broadcom.com/blogs/joseph-walther/2023/11/27/package-shipping-and-post-ship-scripts-de-mystifie
 ).
-An example **C1BMXJOB.skl** member in found in this folder, and gives an example, naming three "override" libraries.
+Member **C1BMXJOB.skl** gives an example by naming three "override" libraries.
 Any one of which may contain your modified objects.

     DBOX.OVER1.ENDEVOR.ISPS
     DBOX.OVER2.ENDEVOR.ISPS
     DBOX.PROD.ISPS

-Within an Override library, it is not necessary to separate CSIQOPTN members from CSIQSENU members.
-You may elect to place override members into one library, regardless of their original locations.
-However, it is strongly recommended, that you comment them generously with their names in the comments.

 ### Using your Transmission tool for the Confirmation job

 The last package shipping job is the "Notification" job.
 It returns back to the host the overall status of a single package shipment.
 See the **C1BMXRCN** reference in the  [Shipment Tracking and Confirmation](https://techdocs.broadcom.com/us/en/ca-mainframe-software/devops/ca-endevor-software-change-manager/19-0/administrating/package-administration/package-ship-facility/build-track-and-confirm-package-shipments/shipment-tracking-and-confirmation.html)  documentation.
 Package Shipping assumes an IEBGENER can write the Notification JCL to the internal reader to submit the job on the Host system.
-In many cases a "ROUTE XEQ" statement on the jobcard can route the job submission onto the host system.
-However, at some sites it is necessary to replace the IEBGENER with a file transmission to submit the Notification job.
-You can leverage captured variables and submit the Notification job onto the host system, using this IBM FTP example:
+In many cases a "ROUTE XEQ" statement on the jobcard is all that is necessary.
+However at some sites, the IEBGENER must be replaced with a file transmission step to submit the Notification job.
+You can submit the Notification job onto the host system, using this IBM FTP example:

 Here is an example of using IBM's FTP within the C1BMXRCN skeleton member.